 Much like the name implies, expected value is the future return you expect from an investment.
 In statistics, it is the anticipated return that is a result of some kind of action.

 In investment finance, the concept is typically applied in conjunction with scenario analysis, which is the process of calculating the expected value of an investment pool at some point in the future based on different scenarios.

 In the corporate setting, expected value that is used as part of scenario analysis is a tool that assists business leaders in analyzing the pros and cons of expected outcomes.
 Therefore, its outputs can be different depending on what is being analyzed.

 For example, if you are calculating the expected value of an investment into your manufacturing process the calculation could be used in various ways.
-This might include the expected value added to the income statement, expected value of time savings, or possibly the expected value of cost reduction.
+This might include the expected value added to the income statement, expected value of time savings, or cost reduction.

 Expected value as a concept is used widely across many different industries and professions.
 It is common practice in almost every field to make estimations about future outcomes and the expected value represents the outcome of those estimations.